EvandroRodCoelho/Projeto-Banco/6_Report/README.md

 | LR07 |	After adding each record it asks whether you need to add an another record or Not and Display message as "Y/N" if want to add/modify/delete another record can click Y/N	 | HR01,HR02,HR03,HR04 | TBD-S1 |

+Best Methods To Be Followed

+Used OOPS concepts to decrease dependency on code

+Used Arraylist and arrays to accept the inputs from user and store the values which helped in creating easy design of Employee management system.

+Println statements have been placed only wherever necessary to avoid confusions

+Created Packages file so that the OOPS concepts can be used else where ever required without any difficulty

+Unit testing is done to avoid any computational errors.

+Behavioural Diagram: